-Book Review: Life After Google: The Fall of Big Data and the Rise of the Blockchain Economy by Georg
+Book Review: Life After Google: The Fall of Big Data and the Rise of the Blockchain Economy

 Photo Source: Amazon

 Google may offer everything for free, but that does not mean we are not paying.
 In reality, as Gilder and his new book point out, we are really the product and not the customer.
 Advertisers are Google’s customers, and we are Google’s product.
 Consequently, we are not their number one priority.
 Hence, privacy, utility, and security are sloppy at best.
 Additionally, for publishers and content makers, Google takes and profits off of the provided content with little to no compensation.
 Google too is running out of ways to continue to profit using its free to use model (from free search to email to YouTube etc.), as the cost of collecting and storing data is rapidly exceeding the profitability of the data.